 This was troubling to me, since I wasn’t able to do the activities that I loved as well as I wanted to, and it made learning at school challenging.
 I could still do things even with my poor eyesight, but it was tough.
 I used to have to sit very close to the board and was always asking my teacher to make sure I didn’t misspell the words.
 I would also have to hold test papers very close to my face so I could read them properly.
 My friends would complete their work before I did, since I always had to check with my teacher to make sure I was doing the right thing because I couldn’t trust my eyes.
 I had to adapt my behavior because my eyesight had changed.

 Can you tell me about a time when you faced a challenge and had to change the way you acted?
 How do you think it made me feel to always ask my teacher for help?
 What would you have done in my situation?
-Is there anything you think would make things better for you if you asked for assistance, but for some reason—maybe you’re scared, or embarrassed, or don’t know whom to ask—you haven’t?
+Is there anything you think would make things better for you if you asked for assistance, but for some reason — maybe you’re scared, or embarrassed, not feeling the confidence, or don’t know whom to ask — you haven’t?

 I didn’t know it at the time, but there were other students in my class who had trouble seeing too.
 But we never talked about it until we had our eye check-up.
 I knew that eyeglasses might be an option, and when I learned we were going to have an eye screening at school, I thought it might be helpful for me.

 Can you think of a time when you thought you were the only person experiencing something?
 How did it make you feel?